seanpmaxwell/Typescript-Best-Practices/README.md

 - Less likely to accidentally export helper functions.
 - Less likely to have naming conflicts for exported functions.
 - Classes should not be used as namespaces: see the [Classes](#classes) section.

+> Note: this goes against a common convention.
+Many style guides (e.g. Google's TypeScript style guide) prefer named exports over default exports, because named exports work better with editor auto-imports and renaming, and bundlers generally can't tree-shake unused functions off an exported object.
+If that matters for your project, you can keep the same `User.create()` style with named exports and `import * as User from './User'`.
+Otherwise, treat module-objects as a house convention rather than a rule.

 <br/><b>***</b><br/>